AriPerkkio/tutorial-vite-plugin/src/content/tutorial/1-vite-plugin/2-env-plugin/4-env-variables-in-load-hook/content.md

 }
 ```

-Let's use `getTutorialEnvVariables` in the laod hook to collect all `TUTORIAL_` prefixed environment variables and return them as a object.
+Let's use `getTutorialEnvVariables` in the `load` hook to collect all `TUTORIAL_` prefixed environment variables and return them as a object.

 ```ts add={3,4} del={5}
 load(id, options) {